AndronikosGl/JFetch/README.md

 - You will need to copy the bash binary from its original place to /bin and re run the project or create a symbolic link `ln -s /usr/local/bin/bash /bin/bash`
 - You will need to make sure bash is installed on your system

+## Trademark Notice

+All distribution logos included in this project are the property of their respective owners.
+They are included **for informational and identification purposes only** and do not imply endorsement or sponsorship by the respective trademark owners.

 ##
 Copyright © 2025 AndronikosGl.
 All rights reserved.